chemouna/AlgorithmsCatalog/detailed/Graphs.md

 ### Planar graph

+### Split graph
+- a split graph is a graph in which the vertices can be partitioned into a clique and an independent set.

 ## Dominator
 - a node d dominates a node n if every path from the entry node to n must go through d.
 Notationally, this is written as d dom n (or sometimes d >> n).
   By definition, every node dominates itself.